COP3504CSp25/ProgDocs/docs/style-guide.md

 [[maybe_unused]] [[nodiscard]] virtual const/constexpr volatile static inline auto/unsigned long long int* const function() const noexcept override;
 ```

 - For variables, use nouns in lower_snake_case or lowerCamelCase.
 It should answer the question "What is this?"
 If it is a boolean, prefix the name with the words "is," "has," or similar.
+Do not use `auto` unless you're sure of what you're getting back (see the "*Things to never do* section for why).
+You may also use structured bindings, if you wish.
+Use `const` as much as possible; if your variable isn't supposed to change, then guarantee it by declaring it `const` so that you don't make a mistake down the line.

     - A count of rubber ducks: `unsigned num_ducks = 0;`
     - A player's score in a Player struct: `double score = 1.0;`
-    - The name of a book: `std::string bookTitle = "The Count of Monte Cristo";`
+    - The name of a book: `const std::string bookTitle = "The Count of Monte Cristo";`
     - A boolean checking if a Player is a winner: `bool is_winner;`
+    - A variable using type inference: `auto board = boardCopy.get2DVector();`
+    - Structured binding, assuming `getDimensions()` returns a `std::pair<int, int>`: `const auto [x, y] = getDimensions()`

 - For functions, use verbs combined with a noun in lowerCamelCase.
 The name should answer the question "What does this do?"
 Prefix the function with [[maybe_unused]] if it isn't being used by your code, and [[nodiscard]] if the return value should always be used.
+Avoid using trailing return types.
+If the function makes no changes to any parameters, declare the parameters `const`.
+If the function makes no changes to member variables, declare the function `const`.

     - A function that combines two vectors: `[[nodiscard]] std::vector<int> combine(std::vector<int> first_vector, std::vector<int> second_vector);`
     - A function that renders a main menu window on the screen: `void renderMainMenu(sf::RenderWindow& window);`
     - A function that pauses the game: `void pause(Game* game)`
-    - A function that calculates the average of a vector: `[[nodiscard]] double getAverage(std::vector<double> scores);`
+    - A function that calculates the average of a vector: `[[nodiscard]] double getAverage(const std::vector<double>& scores) const;`
+    - Do not declare functions with trailing return types: `auto function(int param) -> std::string;`

 - Classes, structs, and aliased types should be in PascalCase.
     - A class of a duck pond: `class DuckPond`